 Fig 5.
 Image showing anatomical section of Control Leaf

 The current work shows the variation in the different phytochemicals which are having different medicinal properties in the plant J. maritima.
 There were limited works that were done with this plant in the heavy metal treatment module.
-In the work done by William et al, The heavy metals have shown a clear variation and impact in the pigmentation and photosynthetic capability (William & Xavier, 2023).
+In the work done by William et al,thee heavy metals have shown a clear variation and impact in the pigmentation and photosynthetic capability (William & Xavier, 2023).
 The work done by Durgapal et al. proves that this plant has the phytochemicals that have the property of clearing the cataract when tested on the goat lens in in-vitro studies (Durgapal et al., 2021).
-In the work done by Viyinikov et al. in the genus Jacobaea the Hydroxybenzoic, Hydroxycinnamic Acids, and sTheir Glycosides are present (Voynikov et al., 2023).
+In the work done by Viyinikov et al. in the genus Jacobaea the Hydroxybenzoic, Hydroxycinnamic Acids, and sheir Glycosides are present (Voynikov et al., 2023).
 According to the work of Jumai et al., the pyrrolizidine alkaloids are the major components in Jacobaea vulgaris (Jumai et al., 2023) which are 13-dehydrosenkirkine and chloromethylretrorsine.

 In the work done by Batool et al, it was found that the anatomy of the plant like, disintegration and reduced size of parenchymatous tissue, xylem vessels, mesophyll tissue and reduced root and stem diameter is observed(Batool et al., 2015).
 The bioaccumulation of the Pb in Prosopis laevigata is seen significantly with the reduce in the number of leaves.
 While Zn has reduced the plant height, hence its proved to have a good potential to Phyto- remediate the environment(Muro-González et al., 2020).
 The work done by Yadav et al., proved that the heavy metal stress showed a positive impact by enhancing parenchymatous tissues like Xylem, phloem, vascular bundles and collenchyma (V. Yadav et al., 2021).
 In Leucanthemum vulgare Lam.
 The leaf area was reduced by 86%, the root length by 94% and root to length ratio by 69% with the treatment of heavy metal slag (Ahsan et al., 2019).
 In Atriplex centralasiatica the heavy metal stress increased the duct (Xylem and Phloem) thickness (Gao et al., 2021).